PourquieLab/website/content/authors/ale/_index.md

 title: Alejandra Rodriguez de la Rosa

 # Full Name (for SEO)
-first_name: Jong
+first_name: Alejandra
-last_name: Gwan Lee
+last_name: Rodriguez de la Rosa

 # Is this the primary user of the site?
 superuser: false